-Research supports intermittent fasting supporting healthy insulin levels, and the reduction of body fat (4).
-Remember, when insulin is high, the body will naturally choose to store fat–choosing instead to burn glucose.
+Research supports intermittent fasting helps support healthy insulin levels, and the reduction of body fat (4).
+Remember, when insulin is high, the body will naturally choose to store fat—choosing instead to burn glucose.

 Balance Gut Bacteria

-As with most things in the realm of holistic health, the key to a healthy weight, and sustainable weight loss often lies in the gut.
+As with most things in the realm of holistic health, the key to a healthy weight, and sustainable weight loss for women often lies in the gut.

 Studies have found a distinct difference in the types and amount of beneficial gut flora in overweight people versus those at a healthy weight (5).
 Obese people were found to have decreased diversity and number of beneficial gut bacteria.

-It’s suggested that one type of bacteria help to break down and digest carbohydrates, which may play a beneficial role in balanced blood sugar.
+It’s suggested that one type of bacteria helps to break down and digest carbohydrates, which may play a beneficial role in balanced blood sugar.

-Healthy gut bacteria also keep our symptoms of poor digestion–like, gas, bloating, and constipation–to a minimum.
+Healthy gut bacteria also keeps our symptoms of poor digestion–like, gas, bloating, and constipation—to a minimum.

 We’ve learned a lot in the past several weeks about how to reduce stress hormones, support immune health, and adapt our lives in ways we didn’t imagine possible.